 At least once a week someone will call my office and run a certain scenario by me.
-It will involve a DUI stop, an arrest, and the question "did I refuse the breathalyzer test"?
+It will involve a DUI stop, an arrest, and the question “is refusing a breathalyzer test a bad thing”?
 Of course, the answer always depends on a variety of factors, the most important of which would be when the request for the breath test was made by the police and which “breathalyzer” they were asking you to breath into.
 Here’s an attempt to clear it up.

 When a person is pulled over for suspicion of DUI, they are very often asked to submit to a battery of tests called “field sobriety tests”.
 They are designed to let the the police officer observe someone and try to determine whether that person is drunk enough to arrest for DUI.
 Field sobriety tests include the “walk and turn test”, “finger to nose test”, and the “horizontal nystagmus gaze test”.
 The last one is where the cop puts the light in your eye and asks you to follow a pen with your eyeball.
 Now – there is also another field sobriety test.
 It does involve a device you breathe into and it is called the “alco-sensor” or “portable breath test device”.
 This is a device the police officer asks you to breathe into so they may get an approximate reading of your blood alcohol level.
 It is not mandatory that one takes it.
 Its reading is almost never permitted into evidence at a DUI trial.
 The device is merely another tool used to help the police form probable cause to arrest.
 As such, in the eyes of the law, anyone is free to refuse to take it without legal repercussion.